utdata/icj-class/js/js-class-05.md

 ### #2: "Scroll Vertical"

 1. Create a copy of the HTML file you created above and call it `scrolling.html`.
 2. Go to the "Scroll Vertical" example: https://www.datatables.net/examples/basic_init/scroll_y.html.
-Replace your JavaScript in the new HTML file you just created (_scrolling.html_) with the JavaScript on the "Scroll Vertical" example page.
+Replace your JavaScript in your <script></script> tags in the new HTML file you just created (_scrolling.html_) with the JavaScript on the "Scroll Vertical" example page.
 3. You should now have a table that isn't paginated and instead can be scrolled through, just like the example on the DataTables website.
 3. That's it!
 Commit the new file to your repository and publish the repository on Github.